Internet Explorer doesn’t work well with our website. We recommend using a different browser like Google Chrome.

 • Better suited to experienced course creators

 Podia is designed to be the profit center for all your content, from courses to downloads to webinars and everything in between.
-Podia offers easy-to-use templates for all creators and makes it straightforward to sell a range of digital products in your online store.
+Podia offers easy-to-use templates for all creators and makes selling a range of digital products in your online store straightforward.

 Creating a course on Podia is simple too.
 You have the option to publish your content right away or create a pre-launch campaign.
 Any other digital products you’ve produced can also be sold alongside your course as bundles.